-The APR for the 9 Percent Federal acquisition Tax Credit (4 Percent Federal Credit) may be locked in at one of two points in the Allocation process: (1) the month in which the building is placed in service, or (2) during the Carryover Allocation process as part of the executed Carryover Allocation Agreement.
-For new construction and rehabilitation (9 Percent Federal Credit), Congress passed federal legislation that made the 9 percent APR permanent.
+The APR for new construction and rehabilitation 9 Percent Federal Credit is 9 Percent APR.
+The APR for acquisition Housing Credit( Percent Federal Credit may be locked in at one of two points in the Allocation process: (1) the month in which the building is placed in service, or (2) during the Carryover Allocation process as part of the executed Carryover Allocation Agreement.

-The APR for noncompetitive 4 Percent Credit is established at either (i) the month in which the building is placed in service, or (ii) at the Owner's election, the month in which the bonds are issued.
+The APR for noncompetitive 4 Percent Federal Credit is established at either (i) the month in which the building is placed in service, or (ii) at the Owner's election, the month in which the bonds are issued.
 If the latter is desired, the Election Statement (form issued by CHFA) must be signed by the Owner, notarized, and submitted to CHFA before the close of the fifth calendar day following the month in which the bonds are issued.